anwarsabithmadappalli/Live-Auction-Platform/README.md

 ## Points to Note

-- Please ensure that the correct Pusher credentials are set in the .env file.
+- Please ensure that the correct Pusher credentials are set in the .env file before the composer install performs.